 You might also be able to save money by ordering your medications online or by mail order.
 Some large drugstore chains have websites that offer savings.
 You’ll find a complete list of websites on the National Association of Boards of Pharmacy (NABP) site.
 Look for websites that display the NABP VIPPS (Verified Internet Pharmacy Practice Sites) seal, which means they meet state and federal requirements.

 Read the article on reducing medication costs in our Health Center for more information.
-For more information on picking a health plan, take a look at our brochure on Top Tips for Buying Individual Health Insurance.
+For more information on picking a health plan, take a look at our page on Getting the Most from Your Health Plan.